Krishnam15/ML-Projects/Economic Pulse: A Text-Based Sentiment Analysis/README.md

 # 📊 Economic Pulse – A Text-Based Analysis

-This project presents a pipeline that performs sentiment analysis on economic news articles by combining web scraping and Natural Language Processing (NLP).
-Using Python, Selenium, and the VADER sentiment analyzer, it extracts real-time articles and assesses economic sentiment trends based on the textual content.
+This project presents a pipeline that performs sentiment analysis on economic news articles by combining Web Scraping and Natural Language Processing (NLP).
+Using Python, Selenium, Beautiful Soup, and the VADER sentiment analyzer, it extracts real-time articles and assesses economic sentiment trends based on the textual content.

 ---